 Because Printful is vertically integrated, the costs of selling multiple products in a single order will tend to be lower because shipping costs can be combined.

-Meanwhile, if you use a separate provider for mugs versus shirts with Printify, you’ll incur separate shipping charges for each item.
+Meanwhile, if you are using separate print providers for mugs versus shirts with Printify, you’ll incur separate shipping charges for each item.

 The Verdict – Printify will be cheaper than Printful in most cases.